moodlehq/refactoring-interview/README.md

 The structure consists of the following files:
 ```
-test.php - The entry point into the program that can be run from the command line
+lib.php         - The functions used by the various entry points from the command line
 data.json       - The provided json that the widget gets from the school as a data source
-tests/
+courses.php     - The entry point that allows the management of courses
+users.php       - Manage and update users
+school.php      - Display the entire school structure
+tests/          - Directory containing the tests for the widget
     quick_test.php    - The initial developer wanted to state that their project had unit tests however, unfortunately they are not meaningful

 ```